 Mutexes and Locks: When multiple threads need access to shared memory, use synchronization mechanisms like

-to ensure only one thread accesses the memory at a time. -
+std::mutexto ensure only one thread accesses the memory at a time. -

 Thread-local Storage (TLS): If each thread needs its own separate memory, consider using thread-local storage (

-keyword) to avoid conflicts. -
+thread_localkeyword) to avoid conflicts. -

 Atomic Operations: Use atomic operations for fine-grained control of memory access, reducing the need for locks in performance-critical sections.

-8. Avoiding Overuse of new
+8. Avoiding Overuse of new and delete

-can introduce latency due to the underlying allocation mechanisms, especially in systems with high-frequency memory requests.
+In high-performance systems, the use of new and delete can introduce latency due to the underlying allocation mechanisms, especially in systems with high-frequency memory requests.

 Solution: